 Really Good HealthCare (not the real name, clearly) is a multi-billion-dollar health system with 6 hospitals serving residents in more than 20 counties.
 RGHC is studying a freestanding ED in a county where it currently has no acute care hospitals or urgent care facilities.
 Using market demographic data combined with patient data from other RGHC locations, we created utilization and revenue scenarios for a traditional FSED and a hybrid ED/UC.

-Based on conversations with Intuitive Health and one of their partner health systems, approximately 60% of patients who would have been seen and treated in a traditional FSED are triaged, diagnosed, and billed as an urgent care patient.
+Based on our research, approximately 60% of patients who would have been seen and treated in a traditional FSED are now triaged, diagnosed, and billed as an urgent care patient.
 Additionally, from historical patient volumes, the hybrid ED/UC model brings in more patients (ED and UC combined) than the traditional FSED, and urgent care visits now account for 70% of total patient volumes.

 As illustrated by the graphic below, downstream hospitalizations in the hybrid model do not change from the traditional FSED model.
 However, due to several factors including lower patient co-pays, the hybrid model experiences more total patients being treated daily and annually than traditional FSEDs.
 In short, we can expect 25% greater patient volume in the hybrid facility without a corresponding increase in revenue, due to lower charges on the urgent care side.